“Who or what entity is responsible for proxy voting on securities held in a qualified retirement plan?”

 Highlights of the Discussion

-In plans where investments are participant-directed, a plan participant has the responsibility to direct the trustee as to the manner in which any voting rights should be exercised.
-Assuming the plan participant timely received all notices, prospectuses, financial statements and proxy solicitation, the terms of the plan document should address who or what entity assumes the voting responsibility when participants fail to give instructions.
+In plans where investments are participant-directed, a plan participant has the responsibility to direct the trustee as to the manner in which any voting rights should be exercised, assuming the plan participant timely received all notices, prospectuses, financial statements and proxy solicitation.
+When participants fail to give instructions, the plan document should address who or what entity assumes the voting responsibility.
 For example, many plan documents will specify the plan trustee as the entity to vote in lieu of receiving participant instructions.
-Alternatively, the plan may specify another plan fiduciary such as an investment manager.
+Alternatively, the plan may specify another fiduciary such as an investment manager.

-For guidance on the individual or entity responsible for the voting of proxies for securities held in a 401(k) plan—turn to the governing plan documents.
-Proxy voting is a fiduciary responsibility.
-The authority for proxy voting should be addressed in the plan document and the procedure outlined in the plan’s IPS.
+For guidance on the individual or entity responsible for the voting of proxies for securities held in a qualified retirement plan—turn to the governing plan documents.
+The authority for proxy voting should be addressed in the plan document and the process and procedures should comply with DOL regulations that emphasize prudence and loyalty.